-Bereaved Parent and Sibling Support Centre – located in Canterbury, in Melbourne’s eastern suburbs, where you can meet other people in a similar situation.
+Bereaved Parent, Sibling & Grandparent Support Centre – located in Canterbury, in Melbourne’s eastern suburbs, where you can meet other people in a similar situation.
 Drop in and see us.

-Support and social groups – run by bereaved parents and siblings, who have been trained as TCF volunteers, at various locations around Melbourne and regional Victoria.
+Support and social groups – run by bereaved parents, siblings, and grandparents, who have been trained as peer supporters, at various locations around Melbourne and regional Victoria.
 Find a group here.

 Time-Out Program – A range of accommodation options to provide members needing a ‘time out’ from the grief and stress of everyday living after suffering the loss of a loved one at a low cost